-The affluent captain, Von Stephanitz, had the resources to round up the most prized German herding dogs.
+The affluent captain, Von Stephanitz, had the resources to round up the most prized German herding dog breeds.
 Traveling throughout various regions, he eventually began to crossbreed certain canines he found to be ‘alphas’ among others.

 These dogs were immediately prized for their astounding intelligence, keenness, and athleticism.

-Although Von Stephanitz wanted a herding dog, what came about was a working-class companion that was immediately integrated into the German Military pre-WWI.
+Although Captain Max Von Stephanitz wanted a herding dog, what came about was a working-class companion that was immediately integrated into the German Military pre-WWI.

 If trained well they were strong enough to be pack dogs, understand a slew of commands, and serve as an aid to soldiers.

 Eventually, this breed migrated to the US.
-This breed serves as guard dogs, police dogs, therapy dogs, military dogs, drug dogs, service dogs, and more.
+This breed serves as a guard dog, police dog, therapy dog, guide dog, military dog, drug dog, rescue dog, service dog, and more.
 The German Shepherd has single-handedly created a working-class exclusive to no other breed.
 Simply put: when it comes to trainability, they’re in a league of their own.